 Creative enterprises and entrepreneurs are rooted in the cultural traditions of North Carolina and have always contributed to North Carolina's strong creative economy.
 Combined with an arts infrastructure that stretches across the state into all 100 counties, the arts in North Carolina create jobs, generate tax revenues, create products, consumer spending and cultural tourism.

 Programs of the North Carolina Arts Council that stimulate and revitalize the state's communities include the SmART Initiative and cultural tourism.
 Through an ongoing research and evaluation program we document the impact of the Creative Economy in our state.

 North Carolina's arts infrastructure builds vibrant communities from the mountains to the coast and enhances quality of life that makes our communities places where people want to live, work and visit.

-Workforce contributions — North Carolina's creative industries are responsible for more than 340,000 jobs, over 6 percent of North Carolina’s workforce.
-These jobs generate $14 billion in earnings.
+Workforce contributions — North Carolina's creative industries are responsible for nearly 382,000 jobs, 6.8 percent of North Carolina’s workforce.
+These jobs generate $16 billion in wages, salaries and benefits.

 Tourism — Arts travelers spend more money and stay longer.